cloutainer/tools-ssl-certificate-management/README.md

 We want to create a private key and certificate for `foo.codeclou.io` and the IP `192.168.178.66` which is our NodeIP of the master, since we use bare metal install and will expose our Service later via HTTPS on a `NodeIP:NodePort`.
 You might want to use the external IP of your Loadbalancer or whatever IP you use.

-:bangbang: **NOTE**: You must be on a computer where `kubectl` is executed as kubernetes admin, since the script will approve the csr!
+ * :bangbang: **NOTE**: You must be on a computer where `kubectl` is executed as kubernetes admin, since the script will approve the csr!
+ * :bangbang: It will use currently selected Namespace!
+Change Namespace before with
+   * `kubectl config set-context $(kubectl config current-context) --namespace=mynamespace`

 ```
 git clone https://github.com/cloutainer/tools-ssl-certificate-management.git